sarahstrong314/MCR3U/5 - Trigonometry/4 - Sine Law.md

 2. [TODO: image]

-TODO:
-- pose problems involving right triangles and oblique triangles in two-dimensional settings, and solve these and other such problems using the primary trigonometric ratios, the cosine law, and the sine law (including the ambiguous case)
-- pose problems involving right triangles and oblique triangles in three-dimensional settings, and solve these and other such problems using the primary trigonometric ratios, the cosine law, and the sine law

-1. Explain how a surveyor could find the height of a vertical cliff that is on the other side of a raging river, using a measuring tape, a theodolite, and some trigonometry.
-Determine what the surveyor might measure, and use hypothetical values for these data to calculate the height of the cliff.
+1. Pose a scenario involving an oblique triangle in a two-dimentional setting in which one could use the sine law to solve it.

+2. Pose a scenario involving an oblique triangle in a three-dimentional setting in which one could use the sine law to solve it.